HHS/simpler-grants-gov/documentation/decisions/adr/0002-wiki-platform.md

 - **Web Analytics:** The platform should provide support for tracking site usage and other web analytics.
 - **Onboarding Costs:** Onboarding new members to the platform should be relatively inexpensive, both in terms of staff time/resources and direct costs (e.g. licensing fees).
 - **Maintenance Costs:** It should not be prohibitively expensive to maintain the wiki, both in terms of staff time/resources and direct costs (e.g. hosting fees).
+- **Authority to Operate (ATO):** The platform already must be authorized under the Grants.gov ATO (Authority to Operate) or ATO coverage must be requested.

 #### Nice to Have

 - **External Contributions:** Members of the public should be able to suggest changes to wiki content and internal stakeholders should be able to review those contributions before they are published.
 - **Data Access:** Content generated and stored in the wiki should be accessible outside of the wiki platform, either through syncing content to an HHS owned repository or through an official API.
+- **Machine Readability:** The wiki platform should also support storing and exposing content in a machine-readable format so that certain types structured data can be managed within and accessed from the wiki without parsing.
 - **Open Source:** The tool used to manage and host the wiki content should be open source, if possible.

 ## Options Considered